Singapore Cricket Association

 Singapore Cricket Association is the official governing body of the sport of cricket in Singapore.
 Its current headquarters is in Stadium Crescent, Singapore.
-Singapore Cricket Association is Singapore's representative at the International Cricket Council and is an associate member and has been a member of that body since 1974.
-It is also a member of the Asian Cricket Council.
+Singapore Cricket Association is Singapore's representative at the International Cricket Council and is an associate member and has been a member of that body since 1974./ It is also a member of the Asian Cricket Council.

 Grounds

-Kallang Ground and The Padang are two grounds in Singapore that have hosted international ODIs.
+Kallang Ground and The Padang are two grounds in Singapore that have hosted One Day International matches.
 List of other grounds is provided in this link.